 - living expenses and child care (for students with children)

 Complete and submit your OSAP application, including all required OSAP documents online.
 The sooner students apply, the sooner they will receive a response.
 Students are encouraged to apply no later than June 1 to receive funding before their program start date.
+For more information:

 Ontario Indigenous Travel Grant

 The Ontario Indigenous Travel Grant (OITG) is a new non-repayable grant to help cover the costs of travelling to Michener for Indigenous students living in designated remote First Nations communities.
-It is available starting in the 2018-19 academic year.

 To be eligible for the Ontario Indigenous Travel Grant, a student must: